IDE vs SATA Hard Drive Review

 Integrated Drive Electronics, IDE, was introduced in the early 1990's as a way to get around the built in drive tables in the BIOS for computers; tables that every pc had.

-There is a limitation on the drive size built into the tables, the limitation is calculated on: the number of heads, the number of cylinders, and the number of tracks physically contained within the drive.
-The maximum of all these parameters can only be 1024.
+There is a limitation on the drive size built into the tables, the limitation is calculated on:

 There had to be a way to fool the bios when the drive is larger than 30 Mega Bytes.

 IDE does this by telling the controller that the drive is only 30 MB.
 This worked for a while, then when Intel introduced the 486 processor the bios was rewritten to remove the drive tables from the bios and add the IDE controller as a function.